-{ok, unloaded}

-The driver was immediately unloaded, meaning that the driver name is now free to use by other drivers and, if the underlying OS permits it, the memory occupied by the driver object code is now reclaimed.

-The driver can only be unloaded when there are no open ports using it and there are no more users requiring it to be loaded.

-{ok, pending\driver}or {ok, pending\driver, reference()}

-This return value indicates that this call removed the last user from the driver, but there are still open ports using it.
-When all ports are closed and no new users have arrived, the driver will actually be reloaded and the name and memory reclaimed.

-This return value is valid even when the option kill\ports was used, as killing ports may not be a process that completes immediately.
+- {ok, unloaded} The driver was immediately unloaded, meaning that the driver name is now free to use by other drivers and, if the underlying OS permits it, the memory occupied by the driver object code is now reclaimed. - The driver can only be unloaded when there are no open ports using it and there are no more users [page 64] requiring it to be loaded. - {ok, pending\driver}or {ok, pending\driver, ref()} This return value indicates that this call removed the last user [page 64] from the driver, but there are still open ports using it.
+When all ports are closed and no new users [page 64] have arrived, the driver will actually be reloaded and the name and memory reclaimed. - This return value is valid even when the option kill\ports was used, as killing ports may not be a process that completes immediately.
 The condition is, in that case, however transient.
-Monitors are as always useful to detect when the driver is really unloaded.

-{ok, pending\process}or {ok, pending\process, reference()}

-The unload request is registered, but there are still other users holding the driver.
-Note that the term pending\process might refer to the running process, there might be more than one user in the same process.

-This is a normal, healthy return value if the call was just placed to inform the emulator that you have no further use of the driver.
-It is actually the most common return value in the most common scenario described in the introduction.
+Monitors are as always useful to detect when the driver is really unloaded. - {ok, pending\process} or {ok, pending\process, ref()} The unload request is registered, but there are still other users [page 64] holding the driver.
+Note that the term pending\process might refer to the running process, there might be more than one user [page 64] in the same process. - This is a normal, healthy return value if the call was just placed to inform the emulator that you have no further use of the driver.
+It is actually the most common return value in the most common scenario [page 64] described in the introduction.